imgopt/imageOptAndroid/README.md

 # imageOptAndroid
-imageOpt client library for Android, to construct parameterized imageOpt url from plain image url
+imageOpt client library for Android, to construct parameterized imageOpt url from plain image url.

+For more information please see [imageOpt][1]

 ## Download